Avignon University (2020-2030)

 The IMPLANTEUS Graduate School has been designed to address the challenge of adapting Mediterranean agricultural systems for fruit and vegetable production to the constraints of global change all while fostering high nutritional quality.

 The Avignon site

-The IMPLANTEUS Graduate School will build on AU’s existing degrees to propose an innovative teaching offer encompassing a research-oriented Master’s degree and a Doctorate degree.
-Both degrees will draw on a common set of modules (ca. 300h), Summer schools and seminars taught in English and organized into 4 thematic blocks bridging plant sciences with environmental sciences, human health sciences, food chemistry, mathematics and social sciences.
-They will favour training through research most notably through laboratory internships and a strong involvement of INRAE scientists in the curriculum (ca. half the teaching volume).
-The IMPLANTEUS Graduate School will also support its students’ international experience through mobility grants, visiting professorships and a dense network of foreign academic partners.
-It will also ensure the participation of numerous socio-economic partners of the agricultural and agro-food sectors through teaching, tutoring of the student R&D projects, internships and professional workshops and Job Fairs.
-The IMPLANTEUS Graduate School will rely on this innovative and comprehensive teaching offer to attract students from France and abroad.
+The IMPLANTEUS Graduate School is built on AU’s existing degrees to propose an innovative teaching offer encompassing a research-oriented Master’s degree and a Doctorate degree.
+Both degrees draw on a common set of modules (ca. 300h), Summer schools and seminars taught in English and organized into 4 thematic blocks bridging plant sciences with environmental sciences, human health sciences, food chemistry, mathematics and social sciences.
+They favour training through research most notably through laboratory internships and a strong involvement of INRAE scientists in the curriculum (ca. half the teaching volume).
+The IMPLANTEUS Graduate School supports also its students’ international experience through mobility grants, visiting professorships and a dense network of foreign academic partners.
+It ensure also the participation of numerous socio-economic partners of the agricultural and agro-food sectors through teaching, tutoring of the student R&D projects, internships and professional workshops and Job Fairs.
+The IMPLANTEUS Graduate School rely on this innovative and comprehensive teaching offer to attract students from France and abroad.